UCLA-VMG/Pset-3d/README.md

 ## Demo
-You can run a simple demo to see if the environment setup is successful.
+You can run a simple demo to see if the environment is successfully set up.
 This part directly follows [demo](https://github.com/autonomousvision/convolutional_occupancy_networks/blob/master/README.md#demo) in the original github page for Convolutional Occupancy Networks.
 You can simply run the demo to reconstruct a synthetic indoor scene.

 First, run the script to get the demo data:
 ```